jepsen-io/jepsen/vagrant/README.md

 > ..... [long]
 > vagrant ssh
 > cd /jepsen
-> lein with-profile elasticsearch test
+> lein with-profile elasticsearch test :only jepsen.system.elasticsearch-test

 * Configuration of the vagrant's VM is provided as a bunch of scripts (yes, this should be puppet/chef/salt/pick-your-own-scm-tool) which may be used independently from Vagrant itself: